 Thank you is the best prayer that anyone could say.
 I say that one a lot.
 Thank you expresses extreme gratitude, humility, understanding”.
-Alice Walker

 Taking Things for Granted

 In our high-speed world, we are constantly receiving and passing on vast amounts of information.
 While we busy ourselves looking for a better life, we may not realise that we take much of what happens in our lives for granted.
 Consider the recent story of the very courageous Pakistani girl Malala, who explains how she survived being shot in the head all because she desired to go to school.
-Malala reminds us that while in some parts of the world education is taken for granted, there are still some areas where people continue to fight and die to achieve the right to an education.
+Malala reminds us that while in some parts of the world, education is taken for granted, there are still some areas where people continue to fight and die to achieve the right to an education.
 When these people are offered an education, they experience significantly more gratitude than those who are born in a country with that automatic right.

 Giving Thanks

 When we talk about giving thanks to someone, we are talking about expressing our humanity.
 Why is it often so difficult then, to remember to express our gratitude to someone who did something for us, or for something good happening in our lives?
 Is it perhaps because we are so busy and before we know it, our attention is taken elsewhere?
-There has been various scientific research on the positive aspects of gratitude, specifically how it is uniquely important to wellbeing and social life:
+There has been various scientific research on the positive aspects of gratitude, specifically how it is uniquely important to well-being and social life:

 Showing your Gratitude